cncf/techdocs/assessments/0010-etcd/etcd-implementation.md

 The top-level documentation recommendations for this project are:

 - Complete documentation for important use cases, such as Kubernetes installation.
-- Rename the "Learning" section to something more descriptive such as "Technical Overview", and move reference information (APIs and Glossary) to a reference-specific page.
+- Rename the "Learning" section to something more descriptive such as "Technical Overview", and move reference information (APIs and Glossary) to a reference-specific section.
-- Reorganize the documentation to make instructional documentation easier to find.
+- Reorganize the documentation to make instructional documentation (tasks and procedures) easier to find.

 # Implementation: Complete documentation for important use cases